 Beautiful Must See Places in Slovenia, for Your Balkan Bucket List

-Here's my guide to 15 pretty places in Slovenia.
-Tiny overlooked Slovenia is one of Europe's most charming and delightful destinations.
+Here's my guide to 15 pretty places in Slovenia, that should be on your European bucket list.
+Tiny overlooked Slovenia is one of Europe's most charming and delightful off the radar destinations.
 It's a gravely beautiful land of imposing green mountains, shimmering glacial blue lakes, and medieval towns.

 Slovenia is every bit as beautiful as its neighbors like Croatia.
 But it has an independent spirit and slightly different charm all of its own.
 Slovenia also lacks the crowds and high prices of other European countries.

 Budget more time than you think you should for the varied landscapes of Slovenia.
 You'll surely wish you had more when you leave.

 15 Beautiful Places in Slovenia You Shouldn't Miss

 Here are some of the must see highlights of Slovenia:

 Ljubljana is a lovely small capital city.
 It's filled with playful architecture and has a robust cafe culture.
 There are really no marquis must see sites in Ljubljana.
 It's more about the laid back European experience.

 Spend plenty of time wandering the cobbled old town.
 Start at the city's heart, Preseren Square.
 Cross the Venetian-looking Triple Bridge and wander along the emerald green river -- taking in the whimsical bridges and Jože Plečnik architecture